-This model alternatives assessment (AA) for nonylphenol ethoxylates (NPE) in all-purpose cleaners has been completed in accordance with the California Safer Consumer Products regulations, found in Chapter 55, Division 4.5 of Title 22, California Code of Regulations.
+The Preliminary Alternatives Assessment (PAA) for nonylphenol ethoxylates (NPE) in all-purpose cleaners has been completed in accordance with the State of California Safer Consumer Products regulations - Chapter 55, Division 4.5 of Title 22, California Code of Regulations.

-The California Department of Toxic Substances Control (DTSC) listed all-purpose cleaning products containing NPE as a Priority Product under the Safer Consumer Products regulations, with the NPE being the designated Chemical of Concern.
-Accordingly, this AA has been prepared to comply with the regulations and, in the process, to identify and evaluate potential alternatives to all-purpose cleaning products containing nonylphenol ethoxylates.
+The Department of Toxic Substances Control (DTSC) of the State of California listed all-purpose cleaning products containing NPE as a Priority Product under the Safer Consumer Products regulations, with the NPE being the designated Chemical of Concern.
+Accordingly, this PAA has been prepared to comply with the regulations and, in the process, to identify and evaluate potential alternatives to all-purpose cleaning products containing nonylphenol ethoxylates.

-As NPE clearly requires replacement, mainly due to the environmental toxicity of the primary degradate (nonylphenol, or NP), the objective of this AA is to identify an appropriate alternative chemical(s) as a substitute surfactant.
-Technically and economically feasible alternatives do exist, as evidenced by the plethora of products already in commerce that do not contain NPE as a surfactant.
+As NPE clearly requires replacement, mainly due to the environmental toxicity of the primary degradate (nonylphenol, or NP), the objective of this PAA is to identify an appropriate alternative chemical(s) as a substitute surfactant.
+Technical and economically feasible alternatives do exist, as is evidenced by the plethora of products already in commerce that do not contain NPE as a surfactant.

-Functional requirements for all-purpose cleaning products include cleaning a surface by wetting it, then suspending, dissolving, or otherwise separating the soil to be removed so that it is not redeposited.
+Functional requirements for all-purpose cleaning products are to clean a surface by wetting the surface, and then suspending, dissolving, or otherwise separating the soil to be removed so that it is not redeposited.

-Performance of all-purpose cleaning products is not standardized but is evaluated through testing according to procedures established by manufacturers or trade associations, consumer or independent testing organizations, or governmental agencies.
+Performance of all-purpose cleaning products is not standardized, but is evaluated through testing according to procedures established by manufacturers or trade associations, consumer or independent testing organizations, or governmental agencies.